Matsalak-Viktoria/Titanic-Tips-Diamonds/README.md

 The main objectives of this project are:

 - Build machine learning pipelines for solving classification and regression tasks.
-- Investigate how different preprocessing strategies influence KNN model performance.
+- Investigate how different preprocessing strategies (missing value imputation and feature scaling) influence KNN model performance.
 - Analyze and compare experimental results to identify the most effective configurations.

 ## Datasets